-Communication experts are thus experts in, and as such, agents of, communication's recursion insofar as they use communication to teach, practice and display communication.
-Their conduct relies not merely on their clients' resources but on the latter's active participation, requiring, in turn, ongoing coordination with them via dialogue – via communication.
-From the start, then, communication experts must set themselves at the same plane as their clients and constantly attune themselves to their clients’ level of communication.
-The ability to convey high proficiency without losing touch with the inexpert is arguably the most salient manifestation of expertise that communication experts perform.
-"The amazing thing,” said Benny, "is that they perceive me as being really up here [raises his hand above his head], but I talk to them at eye level.
-They really love it."
-Indeed, a common maneuver among the communication experts interviewed here is presenting their credentials and professionalism on the one hand, while on the other hand altogether dismissing the existence of their expertise.
-All interviewees expressed high levels of self-esteem, at the verge of boasting: several interviewees claimed to be leading figures of their field in the country or even in the world.
-Yet at the same time they held a down-to-earth approach, refraining from theorization, promoting simplicity, and repeatedly enmeshing their private lives with their professional work.
-Some experts went as far as rejecting expertise entirely.
-"There is no such expertise,” Adam announced, "a guy like Adam comes, defines himself as an expert, and on TV they give him [the title of] expert."
-Dina, too, admitted that "communication" is not an expertise and that she uses the title for promotion purposes only.
-This seemingly contradictory proclamation – asserting and immediately renouncing the status of expertise – is the inaugural gesture of the communication skills expertise, specifically as an expertise devoted for and concerned with laity.
+Communication experts are thus experts in, and as such, agents of, communication‘s recursion insofar as they use communication to teach, practice and display communication.
+Their conduct relies not merely on their client’ resources but on the latter’s active participation, requiring, in turn, ongoing coordination with them via dialog—via communication.
+From the start, then, communication experts must position themselves on the same plane as their clients and continuously attune themselves to their clients’ level of communication.
+The ability to convey high proficiency without losing touch with the non-expert is arguably the most salient manifestation of expertise that communication experts perform.
+“The amazing thing,” said Benny, “is that they perceive me as being really up here [raises his hand above his head], but I talk to them at eye level.
+They really love it.”
+Indeed, a common maneuver among the communication experts interviewed here is presenting their credentials and professionalism while also thoroughly dismissing the existence of their expertise.
+All interviewees expressed high levels of self-esteem, on the verge of boasting: several interviewees claimed to be leading figures in their field on a national or even international level.
+At the same time, they embraced a down-to-earth approach by refraining from theorization, promoting simplicity and repeatedly intertwining their private lives with their professional work.
+Some experts went as far as to reject expertise entirely.
+“There is no such expertise,” Adam claimed.
+“Some guy called Adam comes and defines himself as an expert, and on TV, they give him [the title of] expert.”
+Dina, too, admitted that “communication” is not an expertise and that she uses the title for promotional purposes only.
+This seemingly contradictory proclamation—asserting and immediately renouncing the status of expertise—is the inaugural gesture of communication skills expertise, an expertise devoted to and concerned with laypeople.

-Unlike other experts who are often accused of being arrogant toward, and detached from, the general public (Burgman et al, 2011), communication experts' expertise does not come at the expense of laity (etymologically derived from "the common folk, the people").
-Communication experts are specialized not only in comparison with the general public, but in their relations with it – both in the sense of specializing in relations and of the necessary cooperating with ordinary people.
-The recursivity of their expertise – the quality of it not being a manifestation of a static body of knowledge but a continuous process of becoming – supports the dynamism of interaction with their clients.
-In another sense, however, communication's recursivity is tautological, and as such undermines its substance.
-It exists only when – and as – performed, and is relevant only insofar as it can be understood and accepted by laypeople.
+Unlike other experts, who are often accused of being arrogant toward and detached from the general public (Burgman et al., 2011), communication experts’ expertise does not come at the expense of laity (etymologically derived from “the common folk, the people”).
+Communication experts are specialized not only in comparison with the general public but in their relations with it—both in the sense of specializing in relations and of the required cooperation with ordinary people.
+The recursivity of their expertise—the quality of it not being a manifestation of a static body of knowledge but a continuous process of becoming—supports the dynamism of interaction with their clients.
+In another sense, however, communication’s recursivity is tautological, and as such undermines its substance.
+It exists only when—and as—performed, and is relevant only insofar as it can be understood and accepted by laypeople.